What Is The Top 5 Percent Income In The UK 2026?

 One thing that often sets apart the top percentiles and the “regular” people is the ability to live and thrive simply off the dividends of investments and other forms of passive income and wealth.

 Unfortunately, it’s all too common that the source of that wealth is generational.
-They say that the fastest way to have a million pounds is to start with two million.
+They say the fastest way to have a million pounds is to start with two million.

 They’re rich because of luck, being in the right place at the right time with the right connections to the right people, and, most importantly, because they have enough generational wealth to insulate them from their failures and allow them to pick up and keep going.

 As one analogy puts it, if life is like a lottery, the people at the top can buy thousands of tickets to play, while the people in the middle can often only buy one or two, and the people at the bottom?
-They’re checking the numbers and don’t have time or money to purchase the tickets.

 Because, as the name implies, generational wealth is generational.
 You aren’t the one who will benefit from it.